poweihuang17/Documentation_Spike/README.md

 Acknowledgement
 ==================
-I would like to thank the following people for their time, feedback, and contribution:
+I would like to thank the following people for their time, feedback, and contribution:<br/>
 Wei-Song